What Are Impulse Control Disorders?

 - Group therapy and support groups – the group setting is helpful in terms of increased emotional support.
 Group therapy is also a place in which others will struggle with similar issues, thus the participants can relate with one another.

 Additionally, mindfulness and other holistic techniques (i.e. – yoga, meditation, etc.) can be helpful in increasing willpower in times of increased stress (when otherwise one might act on an impulse).

 Medications are, on occasion, prescribed for individuals with impulse control disorders.
 Although there are no drugs specifically approved for impulse control issues, psychiatrists sometimes prescribe SSRIs (selective serotonin reuptake inhibitors), which are typically used in the treatment of depression.
 SSRIs have shown to improve aggression and irritability in those with an impulse control disorder.
 Naltrexone is another medication that has shown some promise with impulse control disorder.
 Naltrexone (an agonist drug) has been studied in individuals with kleptomania and pyromania, helping them maintain long-term abstinence.

 Reasons for Hiring a Therapist

-In dealing with impulse control disorders, a therapist is almost always required.
-The behaviors that develop from an impulse control issue can quickly take over a patient’s life, and they tend to escalate cumulatively.
+In almost all cases, healing from an impulse control disorder will require professional intervention.
+This is because the symptoms, side effects, and behaviors associated with impulse control disorders can quickly take over a person’s life, affecting their relationships, work, physical and mental health, and overall quality of life and wellbeing.
 This means that the initial signs may be slow and even easy to ignore.
 However, as the symptoms continue to worsen, the speed of the destructive behaviors will increase as well.
 As soon as you start to notice an impulse control disorder, you need to start speaking with a therapist.
 Treatment will be significantly shorter if you deal with it in the early stages rather than letting it develop deep within your psyche.

 What to Look for in a Therapist